The speed limit depends on the type of vehicle and type of road.

 The ULEZ (Ultra Low Emission Zone) is designed to make the air quality in London better.

-The ULEZ area goes up to (but does not include) the North Circular Road (A406) and South Circular Road (A205).
+The ULEZ area covers most of the urban area within the M25 motorway.
 Vehicles (including cars and motorbikes) have to pay a daily charge unless they have very low exhaust emissions.
-The charge is payable at any time of day, every day of the year, except December 25.
+The charge is payable all day, every day of the year, except December 25.
+For cars, the charge will be £12.50 although new and low polluting models will not have to pay.

 Red routes are the main highways in London.
 They have two red lines painted on each side of the road.
 About 30% of traffic uses a red route.